19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 4/Confusion.md

 You evoke an aura of confusion.
 Create a 30 foot [Aura](../../Areas%20of%20Effect/Aura.md) centered on a point you can see within range for the duration.

 Affected creatures are *confused*.
 They attack the nearest target to them.
-If the creature is [Level](../../../../Player%20Characters/Derived%20Statistics/Level.md) 3 or higher, they may make a [DC](../../../../Game%20Procedures/Core%20Procedures/DC.md) 18 [Wisdom](../../../../Player%20Characters/The%20Ability%20Scores/Wisdom.md) check to resist this spell.
+If the creature is [Level](../../../../Player%20Characters/Derived%20Statistics/Level.md) 3 or higher, they make a [DC](../../../../Game%20Procedures/Core%20Procedures/DC.md) 18 [Mental Defense](../../../../Player%20Characters/Derived%20Statistics/Mental%20Defense.md) check to resist this spell.

 ## *Confused* Table